Lightened-Up Spinach Artichoke Dip

 - 4 cups fresh spinach (1 5-ounce container)

 - 12 ounces soft silken tofu

 - 2 ounces sharp white cheddar cheese, shredded

 - 2 ounces feta, crumbled

 - ¼ teaspoon red pepper flakes (or to taste)

 - Preheat oven to 350 degrees.

 - Heat the olive oil and garlic in a large saucepan.
 Once the garlic is fragrant, add the onions and cook until translucent, about 2-3 minutes.
 Add the artichokes, jalapeno and ½ teaspoon salt, then cook until the artichokes are soft, around 4 minutes.
 Pour in the spinach and cook until it starts to wilt.

 - In a food processor, pulse together the tofu and cream cheese until smooth.
 Pour into another bowl, then add the Greek yogurt, cheese, and the remaining salt and spices.
 Mix the artichoke and spinach into the cheese mixture, then pour into a lightly greased 9-inch pie pan.

 - Cover with aluminum foil and bake for 25 minutes.
 Uncover and cook for another 5, then turn the oven on broil and continue to bake for 3 more minutes, until the top becomes golden.

-- Let sit for 10 minutes before digging in, then serve with chips and/or bread.
+- Let sit for 10 minutes before digging in, then serve with chips, bread, or veggies.